Back to Blog

 INSIDER TIPS

-Buy During Sales Periods: Amazon.sg has NordicTrack sales during 11.11, Black Friday, and Chinese New Year.
-I saved $400 waiting for 11.11.
+Buy During Sales Periods: Local distributors run NordicTrack sales during 11.11, Black Friday, and Chinese New Year.
+I saved a meaningful chunk waiting for 11.11.
 Set price alerts.

 Skip the iFit Subscription Initially: The treadmill works fine without it.
-Try the free trial, but $50/month adds up to $600/year.
+Try the free trial, but the subscription adds up over a year.
 YouTube has free running workouts if you need entertainment.

 Assembly Reality: Unless you're very handy and have help, pay for professional assembly.
 These machines are complex and heavy.
 Wrong assembly can void warranty.